The64thGamer/cheeseepedia/content/wiki/click-murray-d-bird-animatronic.md

 ### Initial Reveal

-By the time Klunk's first reveal happened to the employees of Creative Engineering during a showtape premiere, the final design for Click would be seen rather than the prototype.<sup>(1)</sup>
+By the time Klunk's first reveal happened to the employees of Creative Engineering during a showtape premiere, the final design for Click would be seen rather than the prototype.{{< cite 1 >}}

 ### Reuse